 Every product is produced as environmentally ethically as possible.
 All shipping bags and materials are made of recycled/biodegradable plastic.
 All wood is made from FSC certified timber.
 Many of the fabrics and some of the knitted wool is recycled/repurposed.
 Any cleaning is with non animal tested soap in a highly rated energy efficient washing machine.
 All of the energy in our household is either green sourced or carbon traded for green energy by our power supplier.
 The hay we feed the bunnies is locally sourced from an organic hay farm.

-The How and The Why: Why this little company (truly a cottage industry as we live in a big old cottage) started, was to support the sanctuary, Bibble's Bunny Sanctuary, so that I can work away from home part time and take care of the bunnies so that they will receive the best life I can possibly provide for them.
+The How and The Why: Why this little company (truly a cottage industry as we live in a big old cottage) started, was to support the sanctuary, Bibble's Bunny Sanctuary, so that I can work away from home only part time and take care of the bunnies so that they will receive the best life I can possibly provide for them.
 The sanctuary blossomed from 5 bunnies in October 2010, to 12 by January 2011.
 Currently we have 24 residents, 22 of which are permanent, several special needs and elderly - and more being fostered.
 We also rescue bunnies to be adopted out to very good homes and even transport th

 em across the country if need be to the best home available at that time.